Please view our Frequently Asked Questions before contacting 311.

 - AHOs (Animal Health Officers) will continue to respond to essential calls, including bite and animal cruelty incidents, assisting KCPD and KCFD and wildlife in home case.

 The Kansas City, Mo., Animal Shelter is open for adoptions weekdays from noon to 6 p.m. and on Saturdays and Sundays from noon to 5 p.m.
-It’s located at 4400 Raytown Road, just behind the sports stadiums.
+The new KC Campus for Animal Care, located at 7077 Elmwood Ave., opened on Jan.
+1, 2020.
 The KC Pet Project operates the shelter for the City.

 Stray dogs are kept at the shelter for five business days, and stray cats for two business days, before they are offered for adoption.
 Cats or dogs relinquished by their owners to the shelter are put up for adoption the next day.
 You can view adoptable animals at PetFinder.com, but be aware they may be adopted by the time you get to the shelter!
 Adoption fees may be paid by cash, check, credit card or debit card.
 Pet licenses also can be purchased at the shelter when picking up your new friend, or can be obtained through your veterinarian.